 Jace I mean, I think to me, that’s one of the strengths of Atlantic Crossing, is that we do get this very intimate portrait of this woman and there are a great deal of of smaller, intimate moments within this larger portrait of a war torn era for want of a better term.
 Do you view the series as a sort of roman à clef involving Märtha?
 A look through the keyhole at these more intimate, drawing room moments against the backdrop of something like World War II?

-Jace There was a bit of a will say, a dramatic reaction among some historians when this first aired in Norway.
+Jace There was a bit of, we’ll say, a dramatic reaction among some historians when this first aired in Norway.
 What did you make at the time of some of the more vociferous claims about historical accuracy?

-Jace Sofia Helin and Kyle MacLachan are phenomenal here as Märtha and FDR.
+Jace Sofia Helin and Kyle MacLachlan are phenomenal here as Märtha and FDR.
 What did they bring to the material and what was it like directing them in scenes together?

 Jace Before this next question, a brief word from our sponsors…

 Jace We begin the series with Märtha loading her camera with film to take a picture of Prince Olav.
-Without spoiling anything.
-How important is this image?, and was there a deliberate effort to bookend this image within the series?
-Märtha capturing another moment in time on film.
+Without spoiling anything, how important is this image, and was there a deliberate effort to bookend this image within the series, with Märtha capturing another moment in time on film?

 Jace As the Crown Princess is a rather private and elusive figure, what is your take on who she was as both a character in Atlantic Crossing and as an individual?

-Alexander We I did speak to people who knew her and amongst them was an adjutants who works for the royal family for several years before Crown Princess Märtha died.
+Alexander I did speak to people who knew her and amongst them was an adjutant who worked for the royal family for several years before Crown Princess Märtha died.
 And of all the first witnesses we have spoken with, I mean, all of them describe her as very empathetic.
-She had of warmth to her character.
-She could appear quite shy, but in a one on one situation, she would she would be always genuinely interested in the person she had a conversation with, regardless of this person’s status, if it was a factory worker or a royal didn’t matter to her, she was generally interested in other human beings and she was very popular as the Crown Princess with the Norwegian people.
-She was originally Swedish, but she came to Norway after marrying the Norwegian Crown Prince and I think she was very intelligent, but she would use her intelligent and in subtle ways and this is something I think she used to her and her country’s benefit when she had this very close relationship with the American President, that she would she would, you know, during their conversations, she would make sure to launch some topics or some concerns that she had in a way that seemed very organic to the discussion.
+She had a warmth to her character.
+She could appear quite shy, but in a one-on-one situation, she would she would be always genuinely interested in the person she had a conversation with, regardless of this person’s status, if it was a factory worker or a Royal, it didn’t matter to her, she was generally interested in other human beings and she was very popular as the Crown Princess with the Norwegian people.
+She was originally Swedish, but she came to Norway after marrying the Norwegian Crown Prince and I think she was very intelligent, but she would use her intelligence in subtle ways, and this is something I think she used to her and her country’s benefit when she had this very close relationship with the American President, that she would she would, you know, during their conversations, she would make sure to launch some topics or some concerns that she had in a way that seemed very organic to the discussion.
 And she would very often get something from Roosevelt without even noticing that she had asked.
 So, yeah, she was yes, she was a great agent for Norwegian authorities in Washington, I think in that sense.

 Märtha Have you received any reports from the American intelligence?
 I mean regarding the threat of a German invasion.
 Olav fears it could happen, but our government seems to be more concerned about a British invasion.